Bhooomika2605/SIMU/README.md

     *   To start the translation press the Start Translation button.
     *   To stop the translation press the Stop Translation button.

-## 📂 Troubleshooting Upload Issues

-If you encounter issues uploading certain files, even after zipping them, consider the following:

-*   **File Size Limits:** Check if your hosting platform (e.g., GitHub, Streamlit Cloud) has file size restrictions.
-Large audio or data files can exceed these limits.
-Consider using cloud storage (like AWS S3, Google Cloud Storage) and referencing the files via URLs.
-*   **File Types:** Some platforms restrict certain file types for security reasons.
-If you're using unusual file extensions, try renaming them or converting them to more common formats (e.g., `.txt`, `.csv`, `.mp3`).
-*   **Repository Size:**  Large repositories can be slow to clone and deploy.
-Remove unnecessary files, especially large datasets or temporary files.
-Use `.gitignore` to prevent tracking of specific files and folders.
-*   **Zipping Issues:** Ensure your zip file is correctly formatted.
-Try using different zipping utilities or compression levels.
-Sometimes, corrupted zip files can cause upload problems.
-*   **Streamlit Cloud:** If deploying to Streamlit Cloud, review their specific file size and dependency management guidelines.
-Make sure all dependencies are listed in `requirements.txt`.
-*   **Git Large File Storage (LFS):** If you are working with large media files use LFS

-    ```
-    git lfs install
-    git lfs track "*.mp3"
-    git add .gitattributes
-    git commit -m "Track .mp3 files with LFS"
-    git push origin main
-    ```

 ## 🗂️ Code Structure